neighborhoods/KojoWorkerDecoratorComponent/README.md

 ```

 Decorator parameters have default values when possible.
 The [Userland PDO Decorator](#userland-pdo-decorator) builder requires the `Vendor\Product\Prefab5\Doctrine\DBAL\Connection\Decorator\RepositoryInterface` service, which doesn't have a default value.
 How to define it is shown in an [example](https://github.com/neighborhoods/KojoWorkerDecoratorComponentFitness/blob/main/src/SuccessWorker/Worker/UserlandPdoDecorator/Builder.service.yml).
+The [Rescheduling Decorator](#rescheduling-decorator) is missing default values for jobTypeCode, rescheduleDelaySeconds and `Vendor\Product\Prefab5\Doctrine\DBAL\Connection\Decorator\RepositoryInterface` service.
+How to define them is shown in an [example](https://github.com/neighborhoods/KojoWorkerDecoratorComponentFitness/blob/main/src/ReschedulingDecorator/Worker/ReschedulingDecorator/Builder.service.yml).

 Other decorator parameters are defined using DI parameters.
 The default parameter values can be overridden by redefining them.
 Make sure that the file containing the value you want to be applied is loaded last, i.e. load the service definitions from you project after service definitions from your dependencies.
 To avoid mixing worker builder and decorator definitions, provide them in separate yaml files.
 An [example](https://github.com/neighborhoods/KojoWorkerDecoratorComponentFitness/tree/main/src/DecoratorParameters/Worker) is available.